In Short

 Governing Legal Documentation

-Whilst it is not necessary for your partnership to have a partnership agreement, it is best practice to draft one.
-The partnership agreement acts as the governing document which details how you will share any profits and losses amongst the partnership.
+While your partnership doesn’t need a partnership agreement, it is strongly recommended that you draft one.
+The partnership agreement acts as the governing document that details how you will share any profits and losses amongst the partnership.
 It also gives the partners a clear understanding of the terms of engagement and rules within the partnership.
 Suppose a dispute arises within the partnership, and there is no partnership agreement, or it does not have an adequate dispute resolution mechanism.
 In that case, the governing state or territory partnership legislation will apply.

 Business Documentation

-Once your structure has changed, you will want to update your business’s promotional material to reflect its new or amended name.
-You will need to change any business-related commercial contracts you drafted when operating as a sole trader.
+Once your structure changes, you will want to update your business’s promotional material to reflect its new or amended name.
+You must change any business-related commercial contracts you drafted when operating as a sole trader, including employment agreements, client agreements and supplier agreements.
 This ensures your contracts are legally binding between the correct parties.
-This includes any contracts which might be in place between an individual as a sole trader and another party such as a supplier or sub-contractor.
+This includes any contracts that might be in place between an individual as a sole trader and another party such as a supplier or sub-contractor.

 The LegalVision Startup Manual provides guidance on a number of common challenges faced by startup founders including structuring, raising capital, building a team, dealing with customers and suppliers, and protecting intellectual property.